ariatemplates/usermanual/src/latest/templates/concepts/writing_templates.md

 #### escapeForHTML

-This modifier uses the utility function [escapeForHTML](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.templates.Modifiers:escapeForHTML:method) (please refer to its documentation).
+This modifier uses the string utility function [escapeForHTML](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.utils.String:escapeForHTML:method): please refer to its documentation to know what it does, and which arguments can be passed.

-However the modifier does the following processing before calling this function:
+However the [modifier itself](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.templates.Modifiers:escapeForHTML:method) does some additional things:

-  1. it checks if the value is null: if so, the value is not processed and is returned immediately (so that you can still use the modifier `default`)
+1. if the input is null or undefined, the value is left untouched
+1. if no escaping has to be done (you passed `false` directly or for every context), the value is left untouched too
-  2. otherwise, it converts for you the input value to a string
+1. otherwise, it converts the input to a string and escapes it (even if maybe nothing will change): the important thing is that you will get a string in the output

 #### capitalize